 The Children’s Mercy Cancer Center is composed of physicians from multiple medical and surgical specialties and together make up various patient-specific (Survivors, Hispanic, AYA, etc), therapy-specific (Phase I, BMT, etc), and tumor-specific (Hematologic, CNS, Sarcoma, Solid tumor, etc) programs.
 Each program is led by a Program Director who works with their multi-specialty, multi-discipline teams to establish strong clinical, research, and education focused goal-driven efforts.
 Clinical and laboratory research programs are available both at CMKC and the KUCC campuses as well as our 3rd Consortium partner institution – Stowers Medical Research Institute – a basic science research institution.
 The Children’s Mercy Research Institute is expanding this Fall 2017 with the start of construction on a new 9 story research building that will include wet and dry labs including a GMP facility and vivarium.
 Further support of cancer research at Children’s Mercy includes our Cancer Genomics program, our Tumor Biorepository, and the Children’s Mercy Division of Clinical Pharmacology with active research in cancer pharmacogenomics.
 Research is actively supported by a variety of sources including NIH, Foundations, Philanthropic, and Institutional grant mechanisms strongly enhanced by our Research Administration.
 The candidate should have a clinical and research (laboratory or clinical) focus in the childhood solid tumors and have a desire and skill set to direct the growth of the Solid Tumor program in collaboration with other programs at CMKC, the KUCC, and nationally.
 Support will be provided to ensure the candidate’s successful pursuit of these goals.

 patients each year from across the country.
-Children’s Mercy is ranked by U.S. News & World Report as one of “America’s Best Children’s Hospitals” and has received Magnet® recognition three times for excellence in nursing services.
-In affiliation with the University of Missouri-Kansas City, our faculty of nearly 700 pediatric subspecialists and researchers is actively involved in clinical care, pediatric research and educating the next generation of pediatric subspecialists.
+Children’s Mercy is ranked by U.S. News & World Report as one of “America’s Best Children’s Hospitals” and has received Magnet® recognition four times for excellence in nursing services.
+In affiliation with the University of Missouri-Kansas City, our faculty of over 700 pediatric subspecialists and researchers is actively involved in clinical care, pediatric research and educating the next generation of pediatric subspecialists.
 And, our leadership in pediatric genomic medicine and clinical pharmacology is driving research and innovation in heart care, neonatology, cancer treatment and other subspecialties to transform outcomes for children here and around the world.
 For more information about Children’s Mercy Kansas City, and about Kansas City itself,